Reviews You Can Rely On

 May feel overbuilt for some

 The improved Brooks Adrenaline GTS 23 is an upgraded version of a reliable favorite.
-With built-in GuideRails, a DNA Loft midsole, and enough upper comfort for long, steamy runs, this is one of our top recommendations for most runners.
+With built-in GuideRails, a DNA Loft midsole, and enough upper comfort for long, steamy runs, this is one of our top recommendations for runners seeking a more stable platform to cruise on.
+The GuideRails offer strong lateral support, making this a great shoe for runners who tend to overpronate.
 The Adrenaline fits like a classic road running shoe, adding an element of familiarity to one of Brooks' most popular lines.
-Runners seeking a durable, marathon-worthy shoe with stability at its heart will love the Adrenaline 23 and everything it has to offer.
+It's a durable, marathon-worthy shoe with above-average traction and stability at its heart, and we love what the Adrenaline 23 has to offer.

-The Adrenaline is a shoe built for stability, which works well for runners who overpronate.
-For some, the slight rigidity of the lateral edges might be more noticeable than is preferred.
-Still, it's a great option for distance efforts, and the weight and responsiveness reflect this.
-While not a sprinting shoe, we feel the benefits outweigh the drawbacks, as evidenced by the final scores.
+For some, the slight rigidity of the Adrenaline's lateral edges might be more noticeable than is preferred, particularly if you aren't an overpronator.
+We also love the stability of the Gel-Kayano 31, which is less responsive at speed but has even more comfortable cushioning underfoot.
+Still, the Adrenaline is a great option for distance efforts, and its weight and responsiveness reflect this.
+While not a sprinting shoe, we feel the benefits outweigh the drawbacks — and we found ourselves also enjoying this shoe for long walking days.
 If reliability, comfort, and a bit of support are what you're after, we wholeheartedly recommend the updated Adrenaline 23.
-If you want some support but feel that a less structured shoe might suit your fancy, the Asics Novablast 4 is our go-to recommendation.

 Read more: Brooks Adrenaline GTS 23 review